-For many people, the desire to “finish” their divorce can be overwhelming.
-The anxiety about going to court and the uncertainty about what their future holds can make an unfair settlement seem better than no settlement at all.
+For many people, the pressure to “finish” a divorce can feel overwhelming.
+The anxiety about going to court and the uncertainty about their future can make an unfair settlement seem better than no settlement at all.

 These situations worry me.

-No one disagrees that people can reach whatever settlement they believe is in their best interests.
-It’s the hallmark of our judicial system.
-People are free to attach different values to different priorities.
+Nothing prevents a person from reaching whatever settlement they believe is in their interests.
+It's one of the things that makes our system great.
+People are free to make their own decisions, attach whatever value they want to different priorities.

-What worries me, though, is when the pressure of the process makes people feel that an unequal settlement (without justification) is better than the decision we might get from a judge.
+What worries me is when the pressure of the process makes people feel that an unequal settlement (without justification) is better than a decision a judge might make.
 It makes me worry because six months from now (when the smoke clears), I won’t be able to fix the deal.

-Some lawyers don’t worry about these types of problems.
+Some lawyers don’t worry about these problems.
 They say, “It’s not my fault.
-The client was the one who made the bad deal.”
+The client was informed.
+They made the bad deal.”
 And to a certain extent, they’re right.
-It isn’t my fault.
-The client did make a bad deal.
-But that doesn’t sit well with me.
-I care a lot about my clients.
-Some of them even become friends later.

 First, go for a run or do yoga.

-It’s what I do when I get stressed (and yes, even a nasty divorce lawyer like me gets stressed).
+It’s what I do when I get stressed (and yes, even nasty divorce lawyers like me get stressed).
 Running helps clear my mind.
 Things don’t seem as bad after a long run.
-If you don’t believe me, believe research from Harvard Medical School.
+There's research from Harvard Medical School proving it.

 Second, unplug for at least 2 hours – preferably 2 days.

-If, after a break, the deal still seems like the right thing for you, then maybe it isn’t so bad after all.
+If, after a break, the deal still seems right for you, then maybe it isn’t so bad.

 Third, make a list of what you think will be better after your divorce is over.

-Settling a divorce has benefits, lots of them.
-But sometimes the benefits you get aren’t the ones you’re chasing.
+There are lots of benefits to settling a divorce.
+It's just that sometimes, the benefits you get aren’t the ones you’re chasing.

 Some people settle divorces because they believe doing so will appease an overbearing spouse.
-Usually, this doesn’t work.
-Difficult or controlling people aren’t motivated by one or two key issues.
-The problem is more systemic.
-Giving-up on issues that are important to you simply shifts the focus elsewhere.
+This rarely works.
+Usually, difficult or controlling people aren’t motivated by only one or two concrete issues.
+The problem tends to be systemic.
+Compromising on issues you care about simply shifts the focus elsewhere.

-Put your pro / con list down on paper.
+Put a pro / con list on paper.
 Share it with family and friends.
 Talk to your lawyer.
-Many times, there are things a divorce lawyer can do to help meet your goals while your divorce is ongoing.
+Many times, there are things a lawyer can do to help meet your goals while your divorce is ongoing.

 What happened to my client?
-She stayed the course.
+She stayed the course, I'm happy to say.
 Things are okay.
 And at least for now, she has resisted the urge to “settle” at all costs.